-Opening of the Crossroads of America grand exhibition hall, fall 2017
+Opening of the Crossroads of America grand exhibition hall, coming early 2018

-In fall 2017, the newly restored first floor of Allegany Museum at 3 Pershing St Cumberland will be restored and the Crossroads of America permanent exhibit installed and open for viewing.
+In early 2018, the newly restored first floor of Allegany Museum at 3 Pershing St Cumberland will be restored and the Crossroads of America permanent exhibit installed and open for viewing.

 Whisky Rebellion Festival, coming June 2018